cbrice72/LIBRA-App/SETUP.md

     session optional        pam_gnome_keyring.so auto_start
     ```

-### **Hokuyo URG (LIDAR) Windows Driver**
+### *Hokuyo URG (LIDAR) Windows Driver*

 To test the sample URG library apps (available [here](https://sourceforge.net/projects/urgnetwork/files/urg_library/)), which are Windows-only, you'll need to install the URG driver for Windows.
-The `URG_USB_Driver.inf` setup file can be found in `external/urg-cpp-1.2.7/driver/`.
+The `URG_USB_Driver.inf` setup file can be found in `thirdparty/urg-cpp-1.2.7/driver/`.

 To install, simply right-click the file in Windows and select "Install".
-Note that you may need to disable digital signature checking in Windows - see the [README in the driver directory](external/urg-cpp-1.2.7/driver/README.md) for instructions.
+Note that you may need to disable digital signature checking in Windows - see the [README in the driver directory](thirdparty/urg-cpp-1.2.7/driver/README.md) for instructions.
 For further troubleshooting, see the [official Microsoft docs](https://learn.microsoft.com/en-us/windows-hardware/drivers/ifs/using-an-inf-file-to-install-a-file-system-filter-driver).